wesslen/BigDataPatent/README.md

 # Introduction
 This readme outlines the steps in Python to text mine Patents for 3M.

+There are four sections (so far) of the code:
+1. Modules & Working Directory
+2. Exploratory Analysis of a Sample of Abstracts
+3. Data Wrangling (Tokenize, Clean, TF-IDF)
+4. Topic Modeling (K-Means, LDA, Topic Word Cloud)
+5.

-# Modules & Set Working Directory
+# 1. Modules & Set Working Directory

 ## For Python, you must call in modules that you will use later on.